Spanish reggae festival changes tack, reinvites Jewish musician

 The campaign to eject Matisyahu was led by the Valencia branch of the BDS group, which objects to Israel's occupation of Palestinian territories and campaigns against groups and individuals over their links to Israel.

-The Federation of Jewish Communities in Spain had condemned the organisers' decision to withdraw the invitation as cowardly and discriminatory and worldwide Jewish groups and the Spanish government joined the condemnation.
+The Federation of Jewish Communities in Spain had condemned the organizers' decision to withdraw the invitation as cowardly and discriminatory and worldwide Jewish groups and the Spanish government joined the condemnation.

 The president of the World Jewish Congress wrote to Spanish Prime Minister Mariano Rajoy on Tuesday urging him to intervene.

-Ronald Lauder urged Spanish authorities to investigate the organisers' conduct and to demand the repayment of public money if they were found to have broken Spanish laws against discrimination.
+Ronald Lauder urged Spanish authorities to investigate the organizers' conduct and to demand the repayment of public money if they were found to have broken Spanish laws against discrimination.

-The World Jewish Congress and the Spanish federation welcomed the organisers' reversal on Wednesday.
+The World Jewish Congress and the Spanish federation welcomed the organizers' reversal on Wednesday.

 (Additional reporting by Victor Nauzet Hernandez; editing by Andrew Roche)